scottmckendry/blog/content/posts/dotfile-icons/index.md

 ## Starship Environment Variables

 Starship allows you to display the value of environment variables in your prompt.
-This is perfect for our use case, as we can set environment variables to the status of our pending updates and dotfile changes.
+This is perfect for our use case, as we can set the value of these variables in our shell profiles and have them displayed in our prompt.

 We can configure Starship to display the value of an environment variable by adding a new section to our `starship.toml` file.
 Here's an example of how to display the value of the `SOFTWARE_UPDATE_AVAILABLE` & `DOTFILES_UPDATE_AVAILABLE` environment variables: